melorbany/lemp-ansible/README.md

-# LEMP Stack Ansible Playbook
+# Ansible for LEMP Stack (Linux, Nginx, MySQL, PHP)
 Quickly install and configure the LEMP stack (Linux, Nginx, MySQL, PHP) on Ubuntu servers using this Ansible playbook.

 ## Prerequisites